SVAI/nf-qiagen/README.md

 By combining the regulator results above with the Harmonized Drug Screening Data, drug targets can be matched with tumors and their effect can be predicted.
-![drugs!](/images/drugs.png "Sample of targeted regulators per tumor") The table above shows upstream regulators identified in different tumor types that are also targets in available drug screening data.
+![drugs!](/images/drugs.png "Sample of targeted regulators per tumor") The table above shows significant upstream regulators identified in different tumor types that are also targets in available drug screening data.
 * All upstream regulators are predicted to be activating except those shown in parentheses
 * Genes in bold are known to function in regulation of chromatin
 * Coloring is to highlight tumor type specificity of the upstream regulator